 - J3.1 External Examiners are primarily concerned with the awarding function of the University and the final qualification of students.
-They have particular responsibility in the context of the assessment process to ensure that comparability of standards is maintained and that students are treated equally and fairly within the published assessment arrangements for the programme. - J3.2 External Examiners are concerned with assessment in Levels 5 and 6 of Bachelor's degrees, for the whole of Foundation degree, Graduate and Postgraduate awards and with the whole of Undergraduate awards that are not divided into parts, as well as all target awards.
-External moderation by Subject Examiners is confirmed through the Module Confirmation Board. - J3.3 External Examiners appointed to undertake the internal quality assurance of End Point Assessment are concerned with ensuring the consistency and quality of assessment for EPA, in line with the Univerity's Quality Assurance Procedures for End Point Assessment. - J3.3 Engagement with Assessment Board activity is a primary function.
-Subject Examiners confirm external moderation of work through the Module Confirmation Board process.
-Chief Examiners attend the University Progression and Award Board.
-Chief Examiners attending the University Progression and Award Board follow agreed processes to confirm that they are satisfied with the outcome of Board deliberations. - J3.4 External Examiners may be consulted where an Assessment Board is asked to review its decision in cases of malpractice. - J3.5 All External Examiners are required to submit an annual report.
+They have particular responsibility in the context of the assessment process to ensure that comparability of standards is maintained and that students are treated equally and fairly within the published assessment arrangements for the programme. - J3.2 External Examiners are concerned with the moderation of assessment in Levels 5 and 6 of Bachelor's degrees, for the whole of Foundation degree, Graduate and Postgraduate awards and with the whole of Undergraduate awards that are not divided into parts, as well as all target awards. - J3.3 External Examiners appointed to undertake the quality assurance of End Point Assessment are concerned with ensuring the consistency and quality of assessment for EPA, in line with the Univerity's Quality Assurance Procedures for End Point Assessment. - J3.3 Subject Examiners confirm external moderation of work through the University's formal mark confirmation processes.
+Chief Examiners attend the University Progression and Award Board, following agreed processes to confirm that they are satisfied with the outcome of Board deliberations. - J3.4 External Examiners may be consulted where an Assessment Board is asked to review its decision in cases of malpractice. - J3.5 All External Examiners are required to submit an annual report.
 Guidance on completion of the report is provided.
-Annual reports are reviewed by the University and are also considered at all levels in the quality management framework where they represent one of the most significant tools for the maintenance and enhancement of standards. - J3.6 Any External Examiner who has serious concerns arising from the assessment process, that remain unaddressed and are believed to put standards at risk, is able to report to the Vice-Chancellor of the University. - J3.7 Non-submission or unreasonable delay in receipt of the annual report may lead to premature termination of an External Examiner's appointment.
+Annual reports are reviewed by the University and are also considered at all levels in the quality management framework where they represent one of the most significant tools for the maintenance and enhancement of standards.

+- J3.6 Any External Examiner who has serious concerns arising from the assessment process, that remain unaddressed and are believed to put standards at risk, is able to report to the Vice-Chancellor of the University. - J3.7 Non-submission or unreasonable delay in receipt of the annual report may lead to premature termination of an External Examiner's appointment.